jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 The platform also has search filters and other search options which makes it handy for text-heavy queries.

-## Straight from the source
+## Nothing worked, what do?

-If none if the options above are appealing to you, you can always ask the Corresponding Author of the article either directly through email, or by sending a Direct Message (DM) to the author(s) through ResearchGate or LinkedIn.
+If none if the options above are appealing to you (or somehow they didn't work) you can always ask the Corresponding Author of the article either directly through email, or by sending a Direct Message (DM) to the author(s) through ResearchGate or LinkedIn.

 Finally, I encourage you to pay for the article if you really want to :)